stefansbv/stefansuciu.ro/content/post/planned-copy.md

 The project is "work in progress" on [GitHub](https://github.com/stefansbv/planned-copy) and is open source.
-I use it almost every day, but has a few known bugs and probably many unknown bugs.
+I use it almost every day, but it has a few known bugs and probably many unknown bugs.